Rules of the Contest for Ensembles 2019

 4. Entering the qualifying round

-To enter the qualifying round, fill in the online entry form that will be available on the website of the Tampere Vocal Music Festival from 2 to 31 January 2017: www.tamperemusicfestivals.fi/vocal.
-The recordings submitted for the qualifying round must be attached to the entry form as one or more MP3 files.
+To enter the qualifying round, fill in the online entry form that will be available on the website of the Tampere Vocal Music Festival from 2 to 31 January 2019: www.tamperemusicfestivals.fi/vocal.
+The recordings submitted for the qualifying round must be attached to the entry form as one or more sound files.
 Entrants are free to choose their repertoire.
 However, the recording(s) must contain three (3) pieces of music, at least one of which must be performed a cappella.
-Contest entries must be received no later than 31 January 2017.
+Contest entries must be received no later than 31 January 2019.
 Entries received after the deadline will be disqualified.

 The concert hall will have a grand piano available, but any other accompanying instruments will have to be brought by the ensembles themselves.
 Background recordings must not be used in the final round.
 In the amplified ensembles category, effect and loop devices may be used as long as the input is nothing but the live voice of one or more singers.
 Prerecorded audio samples are not allowed.
 An ensemble may bring its own technical equipment if necessary, but permission to do so must be requested from the contest organiser in advance.